SecureCode: A Production-Grade Multi-Turn Dataset for Training Security-Aware Code Generation Models: Acknowledgments

 \section{Acknowledgments}

 We thank the security research community for responsible disclosure practices that made incident grounding possible.
-We thank the three anonymous security experts who provided independent validation with complete consensus.
-We thank the OWASP Foundation for maintaining the Top 10 taxonomy that guided categorization.
-We thank MITRE Corporation for maintaining the CVE database that enabled incident mining.
+The OWASP Foundation's Top 10 2021 and LLM Top 10 2025 taxonomies provided the structural framework for the dataset.
+We thank MITRE Corporation for maintaining the CVE and CWE databases that enabled reference grounding.
+SecureCode was built with multi-agent AI review and human expert validation.